abe17124/porch-privateer-sem2/README.md

 # Porch Pirate IoT LoRaWAN Device Semester 2

 # Description
-Porch Pirate IoT BLE Device for Senior Design Project Semester 2 @ Wichita State University.
+Porch Pirate IoT Device for Senior Design Project Semester 2 @ Wichita State University.
 This product allows the Wichita Police Department to track stolen assets/packages and retrieve them.
 This device is an IoT node that can be placed directly onto critical assets/packages to track the status of the package and alert interested parties through frontend application (Grafana or equivalent) for both iPhone and Android 10+.

 # Parts List
 * Adafruit Feather M0 with RFM95 LoRa Radio